 Following are the major ways an athlete may experience stress, as described by Ray and Weise-Bjornstal (1999):

 Affective signs and symptoms: anxiety, anger, guilt, depression, shame and feeling sorry for oneself.

 Behavioral signs and symptoms: sleep disturbances, restlessness, aggressive behavior, alcohol or drug abuse, sulking, crying, poor performance, absenteeism, and clenched fists.

 Biological or physiological signs and symptoms: muscle tension, increased heart rate, indigestion, stomach spasms, pain, and headaches.

 Cognitive signs and symptoms: frustration, worries, distortion, exaggeration, unrealistic performance expectations, self-defeating statements, and self-handicapping.

 Interpersonal signs and symptoms: withdrawal, manipulation, and argumentation.

 Sensory signs and symptoms: tension, nausea, cold sweat, clammy hands, pain and butterflies in the stomach.

 If your child is a student-athlete, you should monitor for these signs and be aware of their serious risks.
-Don’t wait for your child to expressly ask for help, and instead schedule a professional consultation with a therapist who has experience working with student-athletes.
-If possible, maintain a regular relationship with a therapist who can periodically evaluate your child’s mental health and support you in optimizing their environment for their mental health.
+Don’t wait for your child to ask for help.
+Schedule a professional consultation with a therapist who has experience working with student-athletes.
+If possible, maintain a regular relationship with a coach, therapist, or physician who can periodically evaluate your child’s mental health.
+You need support in optimizing their environment for their mental health.